CorrelAid/h4sg25_cdl_challenge/README.md

 - Development of a method to automatically extract funding amounts from funding programs.
 - The problem can be framed as a Named Entity Recognition (NER) or information extraction task.
 - The data basis consists of funding programs that are part of the German federal government's "Förderdatenbank" (funding database).
 These have been scraped and published [here](https://github.com/CorrelAid/cdl_funding_crawler).
 - The background is an attempt to quantify how much the German government spends on promoting democracy.
-As a first step, a classifier has already been developed to identify- democracy funding programs.
+As a first step, a classifier has already been developed to identify democracy funding programs.
 The next step is the extraction of funding amounts.
+You can find an article on the project (in German!) [here](https://civic-data.de/transparente_demokratiefoerderung/).

 ## Data